tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

 - Position on screen: Right
 - [x] Minimize windows into application icon
 - [x] Automatically hide and show the Dock
+- [ ] Show recent applications in Dock

 ### Security & Privacy